-One of the most significant changes resulting from COVID-19 has been the transition to businesses operating remotely.
-As companies adjust to this new normal, the opportunity to reduce expenses and eliminate a percentage of office space presents itself.
+One of the most significant societal shifts to result from COVID-19 has been the transition to businesses operating remotely.
+As companies have ironed out how to provide remote work environments, many have welcomed the opportunity to reduce expenses and eliminate a percentage of office space.
 With less demand for office space comes vacancy in urban cores, left to be reimagined and redesigned by teams like KEPHART.

-In an effort to present an alternative use for office space, KEPHART reworked the footprint of an existing office building in downtown Denver to demonstrate how we can bring new life into it via the creation of residential “neighborhoods.”
+In an effort to present an alternative use for office space, KEPHART reworked the internal layout of an existing office building in downtown Denver to demonstrate how we can bring new life into it via the creation of residential “neighborhoods.”

 To keep the ground levels active, we kept the first two floors a combination of retail and office space to provide residents with convenient options for dining, work, and entertainment.
 To emphasize the residential nature of the building, a private entrance for residents was added on the ground floor.

 To address the need for parking, we converted the adjacent lot into an automated parking system that can store up to 24 cars per level.
 This space can serve as short-term parking for those who need regular access to their vehicle, or longer-term storage for those who want to keep their vehicle, but do not drive often.